andrechristikan/ack-nestjs-boilerplate-docs/features/database.md

 # Database

 [MongoDB](https://www.mongodb.com) is one of popular no sql database.
-[Mongoose](https://mongoosejs.com) is popular package to integrate between mongodb and nodejs. ack-nestjs-boiler-mongoose will use that.
+[Mongoose](reference.md) is package integration between [NodeJs](reference.md) and [MongoDB](reference.md).
+Mongoose has an elegant way to write MongoDB object modeling for NodeJs.
+We can fully control our database by writing code with mongoose.

-## Mongoose Integration
+## Database Integration

-ack-nestjs-boiler-mongoose already integrated with mongodb and we already provide `config` to control the settings of database.
+ack-nestjs-boiler-mongoose already integrated with `mongodb` and we already provide `config` to control the settings of database.
 Location in `src/config/database.config.ts`.

 ```typescript
 import { registerAs } from '@nestjs/config';